 We strive to create a caring environment for all, ignite joy in lifelong learning and nurture leaders of character and intellect.

-Our school motto of “We Care”, as well as our school values of T-EPIC (Teamwork, Performance Excellence, Integrity, Care), remain unchanged.
+Our school motto of “We Care”, as well as our school values of T-EPIC (Teamwork, Performance Excellence, Integrity, Care), have remain unchanged.

 A CARING COMMUNITY